louisponet/Trading.jl/docs/src/strategies.md

 end
 ```
 If the fast sma crosses above the slow sma, we assume the stock is overbought and we sell it by creating an `Entity` with a  [`Sale`](@ref) component.
-Vice versa, If the fast sma crosses below the slow sma, we assume the stock is oversold and we buy it by creating an `Entity` with a  [`Buy`](@ref) component.
+Vice versa, If the fast sma crosses below the slow sma, we assume the stock is oversold and we buy it by creating an `Entity` with a  [`Purchase`](@ref) component.

 ## BackTesting